Real-Time Segmentation Networks should be Latency Aware: Introduction

-Our \textbf{contributions} are as follows: \begin{itemize}[itemsep=5pt,topsep=0pt,parsep=0pt,partopsep=0pt] \item we propose a simple and relevant metric to assess real-time performance of video segmentation networks, \item we review what this metric depends on, and what new information it brings, \item we experimentally compare different networks with this metric and confirm its relevance, \item we consider different additions to the training process in order to optimize performance according to this metric. \end{itemize}
+Our contributions are as follows: \begin{itemize}[itemsep=2pt,topsep=2pt] \item We propose a simple, and relevant task that aims to assess actual performance of real-time networks, \item we highlight the associated metric and discuss its benefits, \item we analyse the relevance of the metric through multiple experiments on different scene segmentation networks, \item we propose improvements to a fast image-segmentation network for better performance on our task by taking multiple frames as input and increasing the number of channels of early convolutional layers. \end{itemize}

-We will make our code publicly available at the time of the conference if the paper is accepted.
+We will make our code publicly available at the time of the conference.